We all know the storyline.

 Characteristics your incident reporting and documentation lead should have:

-• Relevant technical expertise (to anticipate and advise steps required for resolution)
+- Relevant technical expertise (to anticipate and advise steps required for resolution)

-• Knowledge about the industry or technical requirements (to understand the legal requirements that must be followed during complaint incident resolution)
+- Knowledge about the industry or technical requirements (to understand the legal requirements that must be followed during complaint incident resolution)

-• Excellent communication skills and an analytical mind (for accurate and thoughtful reporting)
+- Excellent communication skills and an analytical mind (for accurate and thoughtful reporting)

 4. Communications/PR lead

-Your incident management team’s communications or public relations (PR) lead prevents information silos and keeps the incident team and leadership informed, so that it can work successfully toward incident resolution and minimize possible damage to your company brand.
+Your incident management team’s communications or public relations (PR) lead prevents information silos and keeps the incident team and leadership informed.
+Doing so means it can work successfully toward incident resolution and minimize possible damage to your company’s brand.
 They handle communications with the team, public, board, and other stakeholders to protect your public image during the incident response process.
-The communication or PR lead also aids management through clear internal communication assistance, to minimize the impact on overall performance and efficiency.
-The only core IMT member that likely doesn’t have a technical or security background, the communications lead, gets involved immediately after the incident has been discovered and is publicly engaged through to the incident close.

 Characteristics your communications/PR lead should have

-• Calm presence in a crisis (so communications are clear and well delivered)
+- Calm presence in a crisis (so communications are clear and well delivered)

-• Excellent interpretive skills (to take a variety of sources/styles and create a positive, cohesive message)
+- Excellent interpretive skills (to take a variety of sources/styles and create a positive, cohesive message)

-• Network of media contacts to help facilitate the flow of communication about the incident once a narrative has been agreed upon
+- Network of media contacts to help facilitate the flow of communication about the incident once a narrative has been agreed upon

-5. Legal Advisor
+5. Legal advisor

-The final core incident management team member, the legal advisor, also leads the de-escalation of events to help your company recognize and address potential criminal charges the incident might cause.
+The final core incident management team member, the legal advisor also leads the de-escalation of events to help your company recognize (and address) potential criminal charges the incident might cause.
 The legal advisor is involved throughout the incident response process and guides procedure and direction as needed to ensure you stay compliant.

 Characteristics your advisor should have

-• Access to both legal and company resources (to inform and advise proceedings within compliance)
+- Access to both legal and company resources (to inform and advise proceedings within compliance)

-• Framework expertise (to understand the various frameworks and how to act appropriately in them)
+- Framework expertise (to understand the various frameworks and how to act appropriately in them)

-• Company knowledge and rapport (to gracefully navigate the complexities of incident resolution)
+- Company knowledge and rapport (to gracefully navigate the complexities of incident resolution)

 How Resolver arms your incident team with the right tools